-A board is a statutorily created entity that is authorized to exercise regulatory or rulemaking authority over practitioners within the MQA.3 A board is responsible for approving or denying applications for licensure and making disciplinary decisions on whether a health care practitioner is acting within the authority of the applicable practice act.
-Practice acts refer to the legal authority in state statute that grants a profession the authority to provide services to the public.
+A professional board is a statutory entity within the MQA authorized to exercise regulatory or rulemaking authority over practitioners.3 A board is responsible for approving or denying applications for licensure and making disciplinary decisions on whether a health care practitioner is acting within the authority of the applicable practice act.
+Practice acts are the legal authority in state statute that grants a profession the authority to provide services to the public.
 The range of disciplinary actions taken by a board includes citations, suspensions, reprimands, probations, and revocations.